Exact separation phenomenon for the eigenvalues of large Information-Plus-Noise type matrices. Application to spiked models: The support of the limiting spectral measure

 \section{The support of the limiting spectral measure}

-In this section, we split the results of Theorem \ref{caractfinale} into different propositions that we prove successively.
-Firstly, we are going to take up the arguments and results of \cite{DozierSilver2} that we will develop here for the reader's convenience in order to state in Proposition \ref{inverserec} the characterization of the complement in $\mathbb{R}\setminus \{0\}$ of the support of $\mu_{\sigma,\nu,c}$.
-Secondly, in Proposition \ref{zeroinclus}, we establish necessary and sufficient conditions for the inclusion of zero in the support of $\mu_{\sigma,\nu,c}$. these results allow us to put foward a complete characterization of the complement of the support of $\mu_{\sigma,\nu,c}$ in $\mathbb{R}$ in Proposition \ref{support1t} and Proposition \ref{supportct}.
-Thirdly, in Proposition \ref{passagede1ac}, we establish a relationship between the complement of the support of $\mu_{\sigma,\nu,c}$ and the complement of the support of $\mu_{\sigma \sqrt{c},\nu,1}$ and in Proposition \ref{phicroitglobalement}, we prove that $\Phi_{\sigma,\nu,c}$ is globally increasing on the set ${\cal E}_{\sigma,\nu,c}$.
-When the support of $\nu$ has a finite number of connected components, these results allow us to deduce a description of the support of $\mu_{\sigma,\nu,c}$ in Proposition \ref{compsup} in terms of a finite union of closed disjoint intervals. \\
+In this section, we split the results of Theorem \ref{caractfinale} into different propositions that we prove successively.\\ Firstly, in subsection \ref{ds} we are going to take up the arguments and results of \cite{DozierSilver2} that we will develop here for the reader's convenience in order to state, in Proposition \ref{inverserec}, the characterization of the complement in $\mathbb{R}\setminus \{0\}$ of the support of $\mu_{\rho,\tau,\gamma}$. \\Secondly, in subsection \ref{CNS0}, , we establish a necessary and sufficient condition for the inclusion of zero in the support of $\mu_{\rho,\tau,\gamma}$, in Propositions \ref{zeroinclus1} and \ref{zeroinclus}, which allows us to put foward a complete characterization of the complement of the support of $\mu_{\rho,\tau,\gamma}$ in $\mathbb{R}$, in Proposition \ref{supportct}.\\ We prove the strict monoticity of $\Phi_{\rho,\tau,\gamma}$ on the set ${\cal E}_{\rho,\tau,\gamma}$ in subsection \ref{1}.
+Note that we first prove it for $\gamma=1$ in Proposition \ref{phicroitglobalement1} and then use a relationship between the complements of the supports of $\mu_{\rho,\tau,\gamma}$ and $\mu_{\rho \sqrt{\gamma},\tau,1}$, established in Proposition \ref{passagede1ac}, to extend the result to any $\gamma<1$ in Proposition \ref{phicroitglobalement}.\\ In subsection \ref{conc}, we explain how to deduce Theorem \ref{caractfinale} from the previous results.